A 2-approximation algorithm for the softwired parsimony problem on binary, tree-child phylogenetic networks: Notation and background

 \section{Notation and background}

-For a graph $G$ we denote $V(G)$ and $E(G)$ as the vertexset and edgeset of $G$, respectively.
+For a graph $G$ we denote $V(G)$ and $E(G)$ as the \CorrB{vertex set and edge set} of $G$, respectively.
 We call a connected graph $G$ \emph{rooted} if $G$ is directed and has a unique vertex $\rho\in V(G)$ having in-degree zero and there exists a directed path from $\rho$ to any vertex of in-degree 1 and out-degree 0 of $G$.
 We call $\rho$ the \emph{root} of $G$ and denote $d_{\text{in}}(v)$ and $d_{\text{out}}(v)$ as the in-degree and out-degree of the vertex $v\in V(G)$, respectively.
-In this article we only consider rooted directed graphs.
+In this article we only consider rooted directed acyclic graphs.
 We call a directed $G$ \emph{binary} if $d_{\text{in}}(v)+d_{\text{out}}(v)\leq 3$ for all $v\in V(G)$.
 For a rooted, binary graph $G$, we define

 We call $V_{\text{int}}^r$, $V_{\text{int}}^t$ and $V_{\text{ext}}$ the \emph{reticulation vertices}, \emph{internal tree vertices} and \emph{leaves} of~$G$, respectively, and omit the mention of $G$ from the definition of these symbols to simplify our notation.
 When $G$ is a phylogenetic network, as introduced in the last section, then we assume there exist no vertices $v\in V(G)$ with $d_{\text{in}}(v)=d_{\text{out}}=1$.
 Hence, in this case we have $V(G)=V_{\text{int}}^r\cup V_{\text{int}}^t\cup V_{\text{ext}}$.
 Analogously, define